 We are a participant in the Amazon LLC Associates Program, an affiliate advertizing program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Furthermore, this page may contain other sponsors, affiliate, and/or affiliate links.
 This means if you click on a link (ad) on our site, we may receive and commision.
 As always, opinions are my own and are sincere.
 You can read our disclaimer and private policy.
 We also have our disclosure policy.

-- I sometimes yell to my sons when it is hard to handle and call them.
+I sometimes yell to my sons when it is hard to handle and call them.
 It is quite hard interrupting and stopping them watching TV.
 I have tried very hard to control myself from yelling.
-Some ways i have tried to do to control myself are: pray to get the patience and to be patient like Jesus, be thankful from I have got.
+Some ways I have tried to do to control myself are: pray to get the patience and to be patient like Jesus, be thankful from I have got.
 I will be aware the children are the gifts from God that I should not yell at.
 I used to do it everyday in my quiet time. , I count myself for 5 before I yell while I take a deep breath.

-- I am not patient checking children works.
+I am not patient checking children works.
 I sometimes get the works in piles already.
 Being desperate with those piles of works, I will get my husband helping me.
 He will understand me very well and gives a hand to help.
 What a nice husband.

-- Well, arts is really tempting my patience as I am not a kind of crafter and tidy person in doing so.
-I owe a great help from my sister and friends who have helped me with a lot of ideas and time.
+Well, arts is really tempting my patience as I am not a kind of crafter and tidy person in doing so.
+I owe great help from my sister and friends who have helped me with a lot of ideas and time.
 Pinterest is also another helper for looking up ideas.

-- Waiting for kids doing things slowly makes me really impatient.
-In this case I really have to see how important they need to do it by themselves.
+Waiting for kids doing things slowly makes me really impatient.
+In this case, I really have to see how important they need to do it by themselves.
 If they really have to do it independently, then I would do multitasking but keep an eye on them.
 By doing so I try to put away my impatience.
 However, if it is really needed, I would like to help them a little, at least giving them a way or clue.

-- It is very hard to find kids cannot memorise and do multiplication problem or something that they should have been able to do.
+It is very hard to find kids cannot memorize and do multiplication problem or something that they should have been able to do.
 I think most parents would have experienced the same thing.
 I just keep in my mind that they learn because they cannot do it.
 If they have been able doing it they won't learn.
 When kids cannot do something, my experience shows that they have not been ready with the topic because their mind hasn't been opened yet.

-I had some friends who always made my teacher angry when I was in the middle school because he liked crying and it was hard for him to understand things.
+I had some friends who always made my teacher angry when I was in middle school because he liked crying and it was hard for him to understand things.
 Now he is a very successful businessman.
-My Kindie friend who always stay in class grade in high school is a very rich lady.
-A friend of mine always never passed remedial test in high school is a successful vet right now.
+My Kindie friend who always stays in class grade in high school is a very rich lady.
+A friend of mine always never passed a remedial test in high school is a successful vet right now.

 Looking at those experience, I always try to think positively when my kids cannot understand some things after I explain many times.
 Being angry just will make me regretful later.